GCA Quality Policy

 The following is the GCA Late Submissions Policy for facilitated eLearning courses.

 - An extension will be granted if a participant formally requests at least one business day before the end of the module and with a valid and verifiable reason.
-There will be a definitive yes or no provided by the course facilitator as to whether this is accepted.
-There will be a maximum of seven days extension allowed.
+There will be a definitive yes or no provided by the course facilitator as to whether this is acceptable.

 - Participation history will be carefully checked before the facilitator will allow a second extension later in the course.
 Only two extensions will be allowed per course.

-- Extensions of up to 4 days are accepted if the participant notified the Facilitator BEFORE the end of the module.
-These must be logged in the Voyage Report (VR) by the Core Fac.
-In this case the late post receives full grades.
+- Extensions of up to four (4) days are accepted if the participant notified the Facilitator BEFORE the end of the module.
+In this case, the late post receives full grades.

 - There will be a maximum of four (4) days extension allowed and a maximum of seven (7) days extension for emergency cases.
 However, only a maximum of three (3) days extension is allowed after the course end date.

 - EMERGENCY CLAUSE: In the case of emergencies where the participant cannot ask for an extension beforehand i.e. death of a family member and/or emergency flight, hospitalisation etc. an extension can be given if the participant intends to continue the course and/or will not be absent for more than 10 days.

 The standard course escalation policy is as follows:

 - Where coursework has not been completed in the first half of the course week, a reminder email will be sent by the facilitator.

 - Participants who do not complete their coursework by the end of the course week will receive an email from the facilitator with the GLO and GCA in copy, highlighting the absence and seeking explanation.